 The Particle "Wa"

 "wa" is used to talk about something within limits.
 So in the sentence "Watashi wa gakusei desu" the person is saying that I (at least) am a student.
 (And there are others who are students too).
 So "wa" is best understood as "at least" or "as for me..."
-Regarding the use of 'wa' you're not necessarily talking about anything outside your range of knowledge.
-Resist the temptation to simply use 'wa' as a subject or topic marker.
+Regarding the use of "wa" you're not necessarily talking about anything outside your range of knowledge.
+Resist the temptation to simply use "wa" as a subject or topic marker.
 Japanese teachers of English will often say that "wa" simply is a marker that indicates the subject of the sentence.
 It is clearly not.

 "Wa" is also pronounced with the noun that comes before it so you shouldn't pause between "watashi" and "wa".